Shivanibhawsar/Nodejs/countDownTimerApp/README.md

-# eCommerce-Application
+# countDownTimer-Application

 Below Operations have been performed
-- Filtering
-- Sorting
+- Routing
-- Pagination
+- Middleware

+# How to run
+Go to project folder via CMD and enter below commands - npm install npm start